cdt-data-science/cluster-scripts/experiments/examples/nlp/README.md

 We can also add arguments to `sbatch` to control the parameters of the job:
 ```
-sbatch -N 1 -n 1 --mem=2000 --partition=PGR-Standard -t 12:00:00 --cpus-per-task=2 simple_experiment.sh
+sbatch -N 1 -n 1 --mem=2000 --partition=ILCC_GPU -t 12:00:00 --cpus-per-task=2 simple_experiment.sh

 # -N is number of nodes
 # -n is number of requested tasks
 # -mem is the RAM requirement in MB
-# --partition tells Slurm to put this into PGR Standard
+# --partition tells Slurm to put this into the selected cluster
-# -t is the requested job time (PGR jobs have a max time of 7 days)
+#-t is the requested job time (ILCC Cluster jobs have a max time of 10 days)
-# --cpus-per-task is the number of CPU cores for your task (damnii nodes have 20 total)
+# --cpus-per-task is the number of CPU cores for your task (Careful not to use all the CPUs on a machine)
 ```

 ### Submitting and monitoring a Slurm job